Funeral Service conducted by a One Spirit Interfaith Minister

 Interfaith in context with Religious funerals

-A ceremony held by an Interfaith Minister wouldn't have a set structure or any set wording.
+A ceremony held by a One Spirit Minister wouldn't have a set structure or any set wording.
 We would include religious elements if wanted, with the greatest respect for the religion, but the main body of the ceremony would usually be very personal remembering the loved one, rather than focussed on any particular religion.
 Very often a bereaved family have wanted their loved one's birth tradition mentioned and honoured, but they haven’t wanted the whole ceremony based around that one religion.

 We've been able to help when the deceased's beliefs were from more than one religious or spiritual tradition so the family wanted several elements from different faiths in their ceremony which meant they were restricted as to where they could have the ceremony or by what a Religious Minister or leader was prepared to include.